 What is a mini band?

 Mini bands fit into almost any trouser pocket, making them the smallest training tool of all.
-This means you can take them with you wherever you go: whether for strength training on a jog, or for a short workout during a break in your day.
+This means you can take them with you wherever you go: whether for strength training on a jog, strength training at home or for a short workout during a break in your day.
 The bands are available in various forms – textile or rubber, and in a range of strengths.
 Manufacturers often produce them in complete sets.

 A strong mini band significantly intensifies the training effect and is particularly suitable for leg and torso training.
 With arm training, a little more caution is required: often the weaker bands are enough to cause sore muscles of some kind.